allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 ![AwesomeLogo](images/logo.png)

 # Course Overview
 Hello and welcome to The National Institutes of Health (NIH) Data Science for Science Teachers Boot Camp.
-This is course is a broad and well rounded training course designed specifically for you to learn data science techniques and to facilitate integration of this highly desired, cutting-edge skill set in your students’ coursework.
+This is course is a broad and well-rounded training course designed specifically for you to learn data science techniques and to facilitate integration of this highly desired, cutting-edge skill set in your students’ coursework.

 This workshop will provide hands-on training for data science tools commonly used by the biomedical research community and  informational videos on data science topics.